 An intruder may inject malicious code into a login form to intercept the credentials and get access to a user’s personal information.
 We define a security assessment criteria for and perform grey-box testing, which means you let us know the necessary information about your application, like access roles, credentials, functions, etc.

 Inappropriate session management gives hackers a good opportunity to escalate privileges.
 There are many other factors that constitute security threats to mobile devices and their users, but we’ve enumerated the most important ones.

 Sensitive Data Storage

-It is common practise to store data on client side.
-Best practice is to create another encryption layer to the one provided by the operating system.
+It is common practice to store data on the client-side.
+The best practice is to create another encryption layer to the one provided by the operating system.

 NETWORK AND SYSTEM TESTING

 Our approach is to identify the most serious risks and security flaws first and then focus on the less obvious areas as the project proceeds.
 Firstly, we test the network for vulnerabilities from the outside, conducting the test from the point of view of an uninformed attacker.
 We then gradually increase the amount of information given to our testers until they assume the role of a trusted user of the network trying to access an unauthorized resource or service.
 The following list provides additional details regarding the specifics of each access level.